Warmth and competence in human-agent cooperation

 \subsubsection{Study 1}

 Our first study aimed to explore the relationship between social perception and stated preferences across the four agents.
 We recruited $N = 101$ participants from Prolific (45.5\% female, 51.5\% male; $m_{\mathrm{age}} = 34$, $sd_{\mathrm{age}} = 13$).
-The study employed a within-participant design: each participant encountered and played with the full cohort of co-players (i.e., all four agents).
+The study employed a within-participants design: each participant encountered and played with the full cohort of co-players (i.e., all four agents).

-At the beginning of the study, participants read instructions and played a short tutorial episode to learn the game rules and payoff structure (Table \ref{tab:payoff_table_canonical}).
+At the beginning of the study, participants read instructions and played a short tutorial episode {alone, without a co-player, in order} to learn the game rules and payoff structure (Table~\ref{tab:payoff_table_canonical}).
 The study instructed participants that they would receive \$0.10 for every point earned during the remaining episodes.
 Participants then played 12 episodes with a randomized sequence of agent co-players, generated by concatenating every possible combination of co-players.
 Each of these co-play episodes lasted $T = 300$ steps (1 minute).
-After every episode, participants rated how ``warm'', ``well-intentioned'', ``competent'', and ``intelligent'' the co-player from that episode was on five-point Likert-type scales (see Figure \ref{fig:questions}a).
-After every two episodes, participants reported their preference over the agent co-players from those episodes on a five-point Likert-type scale (see Figure \ref{fig:questions}b).
-Because the sequence of co-players was produced by concatenating all co-player combinations, each participant stated their preferences for every possible pairing of co-players.
+After every episode, participants rated how ``warm'', ``well-intentioned'', ``competent'', and ``intelligent'' the co-player from that episode was on five-point Likert-type scales (see Figure~\ref{fig:questions/a}).
+After every two episodes, participants reported their preference over the agent co-players from those episodes on a five-point Likert-type scale (see Figure~\ref{fig:questions/b}). {In the experiment interface, we referred to the first agent co-player in each two-episode sequence as ``co-player A''.
+The interface similarly referred to the second agent in each two-episode sequence as ``co-player B''.} Because the sequence of co-players was produced by concatenating all co-player combinations, each participant stated their preferences for every possible pairing of co-players.

-After playing all 12 episodes, participants completed a short debrief questionnaire.
+After playing all 12 episodes, participants completed a short post-task questionnaire.
 The questionnaire first solicited open-ended responses about each of the encountered co-players, then collected standard demographic information and open-ended feedback on the study overall.
 The study took 22.4 minutes on average to complete, with a compensation base of \$2.50 and an average bonus of \$7.43.